Deploy Office 365 Groups Dynamics 365 (online)

-Office 365 Groups, available with Dynamics 365 for Customer Engagement apps, provides a new environment for collaboration with Office 365 users who don’t use Customer Engagement apps.
-For example, use Office 365 Groups when a sales team has a major opportunity requiring input from several people who don’t have access to Customer Engagement apps.
+Office 365 Groups, available with Dynamics 365 (online) apps, provides a new environment for collaboration with Office 365 users who don’t use model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+For example, use Office 365 Groups when a sales team has a major opportunity requiring input from several people who don’t have access to model-driven apps in Dynamics 365.
 Office 365 Groups provides a single location to share documents, conversations, meetings, and notes.
 You can enable Office 365 Groups for any entity.

-Collaborate with people inside and outside of your Customer Engagement apps organization.
+Collaborate with people inside and outside of your organization.

 Share information in multiple ways.